STAFF & SAFETY

-Partial Week (4 or 3 days per week; days must be chosen in advance during registration)
+Partial Week (4 days/wk; days must be chosen in advance during registration)

 *Membership at the "Supporter" ($75) level or above is required to take advantage of camp discounts.
 Membership is a tax-deductible donation with year-round benefits, and is non-refundable.
 Not sure if you're a member?
 Contact Us or Join/Renew NOW!